 Overview

-Web hosting management service providers and web hosts that go to the challenge of designing a user-friendly file manager are not plentiful.
-Once again, PlanetHoster breaks new ground by providing its customers with an ergonomic, easy-to-learn file manager that allows them to manage hosting files from the web interface.
+Web hosting management service providers and web hosts that go to the challenge of designing a user-friendly file manager are few.
+Once again, PlanetHoster breaks new ground by providing its customers with an ergonomic, easy-to-learn file browser, that is, the File Manager, that allows them to manage hosting files and massive file storage, respectively, from the Local and N0C Storage Web interface.

-In the following, we will limit ourselves to information related to the use for beginners.
+In the following, we will explain how to use the file manager , limiting ourselves to information for beginners.
 We will not deal with the management aspects.

 Prerequisite